Furyforev3r/Ivory/README.md

 Your favorite little space.

 ## What is Ivory?
-is a social networking site that allows users to post, share, and interact with short messages.
+Is a social networking site that allows users to post, share, and interact with short messages.